HernanFdez/MQTT_simulator/README.md

 cres (connection response)   -> broker responding to a connection request

-sreq (subscription request)  -> client requesting substription to a broker on some topic
+sreq (subscription request)  -> client requesting subscription to a broker on some topic

 sres (subscription response) -> broker responding to a subscription request